brilles/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+The differences between `describe()` and `it()` globals are that `describe()` is used to describe different components of code while `it()` is used for testing individual pieces of code. `describe()` allows you to split up the code to be more readable in the terminal. `it()` is the smallest unit a test can be.
+Describe is great for describing what is to be tested using a nested structure in the terminal. `it()` is great for saying what "it" (that code) should do.

-1. What is the point of `Test Driven Development`?
+2. What is the point of `Test Driven Development`?
 What do you think about this approach?

+Th point of TDD is to write better quality code that scales.
+It makes the developer have more confidence in their code because it has been tested.
+I think TDD is a great system because it forces the developer to write code that will stand the test of time.
+While testing may take more time in the short term, in the long run it will save time.

-1. Mention three types of automated tests.
+3. Mention three types of automated tests.

+Unit tests, component tests, snapshot tests.

 ## Project Set Up